scipy-conference/scipy_proceedings/papers/cliff_kerr/python_pandemic.rst

 Array-based architecture
 ++++++++++++++++++++++++

 In a typical agent-based simulation, the outermost loop is over time, while the inner loops iterate over different agents and agent states.
-For a simulation like Covasim, with roughly 700 (daily) timesteps, tens or hundreds of thousands of agents, and several dozen states, this requires on the order of one billion update steps.
+For a simulation like Covasim, with roughly 700 (daily) timesteps to represent the first two years of the pandemic, tens or hundreds of thousands of agents, and several dozen states, this requires on the order of one billion update steps.

 However, we can take advantage of the fact that each state (such as agent age or their infection status) has the same data type, and thus we can avoid an explicit loop over agents by instead representing agents as entries in NumPy vectors, and performing operations on these vectors.
 These two architectures are shown in Fig. :ref:`array`.
 Compared to the explicitly object-oriented implementation of an agent-based model, the array-based version is 1-2 orders of magnitude faster for population sizes larger than 10,000 agents.
 The relative performance of these two approaches is shown in Fig. :ref:`perf` for FPsim (which, like Covasim, was initially implemented using an object-oriented approach before being converted to an array-based approach).
-An illustration of how aging and death would be implemented in each of these two approaches is also provided below.
+To illustrate the difference between object-based and array-based implementations, the following example shows how aging and death would be implemented in each:

 .. figure:: fig_array.png